Goblins are coming, witches are getting out their brooms, and black cats are ready to cross your path. It must be close to Halloween!

 Next, ask students if anyone knows the "12 Days of Christmas" carol.
 Play it so they can all remember or experience it for the first time.

-If your students have their own devices or are technology power users, assign them a template with all 13 days!
+If your students have their own devices or are technology power users, have them create a project with all 13 days!

 You could also print copies of each student's page as trading cards or comics.
 Have students cut them out, trade them, and then work to put them in the correct sequence to make their own set of Halloween cards to take home.